jesse-wei/COMP311-circuits/README.md

 - This circuit compresses a <span style="color:green">one-hot</span> input.
 - Given a <span style="color:green">one-hot</span> input, the output is a binary number that tells you which bit was the hot one.
     - For example, looking at the third row where $A_3A_2A_1A_0=\texttt{0b0100}$, because the $2^{\text{nd}}$ bit is hot, the output $S_0S_1=\texttt{0b10}$ is $2$.
-- This has the opposite behavior of a decoder.
+- This is the opposite behavior of a decoder.

 ### Truth table